Skyline Drive Endurance Ride

 RSVP & carpooling:

-Please RSVP by clicking ‘attend’ on this event and add your name to the ride coordination spreadsheet that can be found in the group linked on this page to offer a ride and/or to request a ride (for yourself & your bike).
+Please RSVP by clicking ‘attend’ on this event and add your name to the coordination spreadsheet that can be found in the group linked on this page.
+We will use the spreadsheet to create a group whatsapp for day of communication and you can use it to offer a ride and/or to request a ride (for yourself & your bike).

 Interested in a shorter option?

 If you are interested in a ~40-mile adjusted route, please reach out to Raúl Fainchtein in the group or email [email protected].
-If there is enough interest and we can find a ride lead, we will organize a 40-mile option.
+Raul has created a 40-mile option.

 Responses